Legal Betting On Boxing

 Fortunately, if you live in a state that doesn’t have legal sports betting options within its borders, you can still put real money on all the best boxing betting odds by using an international sportsbook operating outside of US jurisdiction.

 These legal online boxing betting operators have been serving US bettors for years, and they represent the quickest ways to wager on your favorite pugilistic pastime.
 To learn how to bet on boxing online both legally and safely, consider our brief guide your best speed bag.

 Is It Legal To Bet On Boxing In The United States?

 Yes!
 The federal Interstate Wire Act (1961) prevents sportsbooks from taking your bets across state lines (which is why a boxing fan in Florida can’t use the Internet to put money on boxing bets in Vegas), but US federal gambling laws do not address offshore operators – or individual bettors – in any way.

-Only two states – WA and CT – actually bar all online gambling, including online boxing betting, but these laws are not enforced.
-To our knowledge, nobody from either state has ever been cited or fined for sports betting online.
-Thus, you can safely clean up in Washington and connect a cutting blow in Connecticut at any reputable betting site.
+Only one state – WA – actually bars all online gambling, including online boxing betting, but these laws are not enforced.
+To our knowledge, nobody from this state has ever been cited or fined for sports betting online.
+Thus, you can safely clean up in Washington at any reputable betting site.
 That said, like boxers themselves, you must proceed only at your own risk.